Olympiakos Nicosia: Stability Regained

 In the 2021–2022 season the director of football hired Giorgos Petrakis the son of Giannis Petrakis as manager.
 The new signings were Cypriot defender Stefanos Mouhtaris who returned to the club, French defensive midfielder Alois Confais, Cypriot Bulgarian right back Hristian Foti, Swiss goalkeeper Joel Mall, Cypriot second striker Andreas Michael and Liberian striker Peter Wilson.
 In addition, the club has signed the Spanish defender Eneko Boveda, Senegalese centre back Modou Diagne and Ghanaian defensive midfielder Alhassan Wakaso.

 Petrakis parted ways with the club in December 2021 for personal reasons wanting to return to Greece.
 He left the club in 8th place.
-Striker Vasilis Mantzis also left a few days later, also returning to Greece.
+Striker Vasilios Mantzis also left a few days later, also returning to Greece.
 Lucas Alcaraz was named manager of the club on, 29 December 2021, bringing with him as assistant manager his compatriot Jesus Canadas Morcillo.
 The target was to maintain the historic club, in the top 6 of the league and match the cup final achieved last season, with the ultimate aim of European qualification.
 However, when he took the helm the club was in 8th place 4 points off target and the aims were not easy to achieve.
 After 8 games in charge and achieving only two draws Lucas Alcaraz parted ways with Olympiakos.
 The club lost the chance to be in the top 6 championship group and was knocked out of the cup.
 Kyriakos Polycrapou took over as caretaker manager and immediately improved the club achieving a win and a draw against PAEEK Kyrenias and Ethnikos Achna.
 He was replaced by Nedim Tutic -an old player of the club- who transformed the club in the attacking area which was lacking that season.
 Under his guidance the club achieved four wins and two draws from eight games.
 Tutic's contract was renewed for the new season and he said that he intended to make 5-6 new transfers and that the club would be stronger next season.